amperity/amperity-docs/amperity_datagrid/source/bridge_snowflake.rst

 #.
 Copy the secure share identifier from the Snowflake user interface, and then save the share.

 #.
-Click **Add consumer**, and then configure the share to use the :ref:`Amperity account locator ID <bridge-snowflake-sync-amperity-configure-snowflake-account-locator>` as the consumer.
+Click **Add consumer**, and then configure the share to use the :ref:`Amperity account locator ID <bridge-snowflake-sync-amperity-configure-snowflake-account-locator>` in the same region as the consumer.

 .. bridge-snowflake-sync-amperity-configure-snowflake-create-share-steps-end